quanafoon/GPA_Calculator/README.md

 This is a GPA calculator that utilizes:
-- A Java backend that was built using Spring Boot for Calculations
+- A Java backend that was built using Spring Boot for calculations
-- html and javascript for the dynamic insertion and removal of courses
+- Html and javascript for the dynamic insertion and removal of courses

 The application uses this grading scheme: